-|Ofsted Inspection Rating||Inadequate|
+|Ofsted Inspection Rating||Good|

 |Address||Denewood Academy, 113 Forest Road West, Radford, Nottingham, Nottinghamshire, NG7 4ES|

-|Religious Character||Does Not Apply|
+|Religious Character||Does not apply|

 |Number of Pupils||68 (79% boys 21% girls)|